 According to an Institute for Women’s Policy Research (IWPR)

-According to the household survey data reported by the BLS, the unemployment rate for women aged 16 and older increased to 6.2 percent in May from 6.1 percent in April.
-The unemployment rate for men aged 16 and older remained steady at 6.4 percent in both April and May.
-Among workers aged 20 and older, unemployment is higher among black women and men (10.0 percent and 11.5 percent, respectively) and Hispanic women and men (7.5 percent and 6.2 percent, respectively) compared to white women and men (4.9 percent and 5.0 percent, respectively).
-Among single mothers (female heads of households), the unemployment rate declined to 8.4 percent in May from 8.5 percent in April, indicating continued difficulty for these women in finding jobs (this series is not seasonally adjusted and can fluctuate due to small sample sizes in the household survey).
+According to the household survey data reported by the BLS, the unemployment rate for women aged 16 and older decreased to 4.9 percent in October from 5.0 percent in September.
+The unemployment rate for men aged 16 and older remained steady at 5.1 percent in September and October.
+Among workers aged 20 and older, unemployment is higher among black women and men (8.1 percent and 9.2 percent, respectively) and Hispanic women and men (6.4 percent and 5.1 percent, respectively) compared with white women and men (3.9 percent and 4.1 percent, respectively).
+Among single mothers (female heads of households), the unemployment rate increased to 7.5 percent in October from 7.1 percent in September.
+Unemployment for single mothers is substantially lower than its peak five years ago, 13.4 percent in July and August 2010.
+The unemployment rate for single mothers is not seasonally adjusted and can fluctuate due to small sample sizes in the household survey.

-The overall labor force participation rate remained steady at 62.8 percent in both April and May.
-Women’s labor force participation rate increased from 56.9 percent in April to 57.0 percent in May, or 2.4 percentage points lower than the 59.4 percent rate in December 2007.
-Men’s labor force participation rate was 69.1 percent in May, or 4 percentage points lower than the 73.1 percent rate in December 2007.
-In a report issued in February 2014, the Congressional Budget Office estimated that about half of the decline in total labor force participation is due to the aging of the U.S. population.
+The overall labor force participation rate remained steady at 62.4 percent in September and October.
+Women’s labor force participation rate increased to 56.5 percent in October from 56.4 percent in September, and remains 2.9 percentage points lower than the 59.4 percent rate in December 2007, at the start of the Great Recession.
+Men’s labor force participation rate remained steady at 68.7 percent in September and October, 4.4 percentage points lower than the 73.1 percent rate in December 2007.